Hindu Mahajana Sangam: Dewan Mahatma Gandhi

 The members of the Sangam built the hall (madam in Tamil) in the Waterfall Balathandayuthapani Temple compound to cater for the devotees attending the annual Thaipusam (during Jan/Feb) and the annual Chitraparuvam Festivals (during April/May).
 This is a rare heritage building representing the South Indian architecture.
 Not only Dewan Mahatma Gandhi is used as a religious retreat, it also provides shelter to estate workers who come to Penang during the festivals.
 Due to lack of transport and accommodation in the earlier years, the sangam provided free temporary accommodation for the devotees from outstation attending the festivals and free vegetarian lunch to the public.
 This tradition is still being carried out by the Sangam members till today.
 On 22 February 1948 during a condolences gathering for the late Mahatma Gandhi, the members unanimously named the Sangam's hall Dewan Mahatma Gandhi (Ganhdhiji Ashram).

 On 5 October 2008, A ceremony was held at the Gandhiji Ashram to unveil a life size statue of Mahatma Gandhi.
-The ceremony was also to celebrate United Nation's International Day against violence and to commemorate the birthday of Mahatma Gandhi.
+The ceremony was also to celebrate United Nations' International Day against violence and to commemorate the birthday of Mahatma Gandhi.

 Beginning from August 2013, an exhibit of rare photographs of Mahatma Gandhi is open to the public from 10:00 am to 1:00 pm, on every Fridays, Saturdays and Sundays.